 The veteran read Daichi Kamada’s intended pass for Eze brilliantly, stepping up to intercept it, use Harrison as a decoy and then slip the ball inside to McNeil.
 He looked up in space and then feathered a beautiful curling shot over Henderson and into the top corner from 25 yards out.

 Harrison, meanwhile, was directly involved as Everton seized the lead a few minutes later, bringing the ball down immaculately with his left foot, turning away from his man and then whipping a dangerous right-footed cross to the back stick.
-Nketiah appeared to get a touch with an out-stretched leg but McNeil tracked it all the way, swivelling onto it and burying a volley inside the upright from close range.
+Nketiah stuck a leg but McNeil tracked it all the way as it bounced up off the striker's foot and then buried a volley inside the upright from close range.

 From then on it was a case of Dyche’s men holding their nerve and seeing it out if they couldn’t add to their lead.
 They made it harder than it needed to be at times by being careless in possession, but the character of the contest had irrevocably changed and Palace’s key men in midfield were dealt with far more effectively.